agenwatch/agenwatch/ARCHITECTURE.md

 - **Recorded decisions**
 - **Monotonic state transitions**

-Once a step completes successfully, it is recorded and cannot be "hallucinated away" by later reasoning.
+Once a step completes, its outcome is recorded and becomes immutable for that execution.

-Replay does not re-invoke LLMs or tools.
-It replays recorded outcomes.
+An agent cannot:
+- “forget” a previous step
+- reason its way backward
+- retroactively alter history

+### Deterministic Replay (v0.1)

+Replay in AgenWatch is **non-executing**:

+- LLMs are not re-called
+- Tools are not re-invoked
+- Recorded outcomes are replayed for inspection

-This guarantees:
+This enables:

-- Same inputs → same execution path
-- Reproducible debugging
+- reproducible debugging
-- No hidden side effects during replay
+- post-mortem analysis
+- exact reconstruction of failure states

+Replay is **read-only** in v0.1.

 ---

-## Runtime-Enforced Guardrails (Key Distinction)
+## 3. Runtime-Enforced Guardrails (Core Differentiator)

 Guardrails in AgenWatch are **synchronous and preventative**, not advisory.

-### How enforcement works
+They are enforced **before execution**, not after failure.

+### Enforcement Flow

-Before *every* tool call or LLM invocation:
+Before *every* LLM call or tool invocation:

-1. The kernel performs a **pre-flight check**:
+1. The kernel performs a **pre-execution check**:
-   - Budget remaining
+   - remaining budget
-   - Iteration limit
+   - iteration count
-   - Timeout window
+   - timeout window
-   - Circuit state
+   - circuit state

 2. If any guardrail would be violated:
-   - Execution is **terminated immediately**
+   - execution is terminated immediately
-   - The call never reaches the external API
+   - the call never reaches the external system

-There is no "best effort" execution.
+There is:
+- no “best effort” execution
+- no warning-only mode
-There is no post-hoc rollback pretending the call didn't happen.
+- no post-hoc rollback pretending the call didn’t happen

-If the kernel says no, the call does not occur.
+If the kernel denies the call, **the call does not occur**.

 ---

-## Budget Manager (v0.1)
+## 4. Budget Manager & Bounded Overrun (v0.1)

-The budget system is implemented as a **monotonic ledger with a hard kill switch**.
+Budget enforcement in AgenWatch is implemented as a **monotonic execution ledger** with a hard stop.

-Properties:
+### Properties

-- Charges occur **after successful execution**
+- Costs are charged **after successful execution**
-- Charging is **idempotent** via operation fingerprinting
+- Charging is **atomic and idempotent**
-- Retries do not double-charge
+- Retries do **not** double-charge
-- Replays do not charge
+- Replay does **not** charge
 - No refunds in v0.1

-When the budget is exhausted:
-- Execution halts
-- A terminal `budget_exceeded` state is returned
+### Bounded Overrun Guarantee

+Exact token cost is unknown until an LLM finishes responding.
+AgenWatch addresses this with a **bounded overrun policy**:

-- No further calls are possible
+- The kernel blocks calls *between* steps

-This provides a **mathematical guarantee of bounded cost**.
+- At most **one in-flight call** can exceed the remaining budget
+- Once charged, execution halts deterministically

+This guarantees:
+- no runaway loops
+- no unbounded cost escalation
+- mathematically bounded spending

 ---

-## Partial State & Failure Philosophy
+## 5. Partial State & Failure Philosophy

 AgenWatch does **not** attempt automatic rollback of external side effects.

-If a tool provisions a resource (e.g., creates a VPC) and execution halts before the next step:

-- The system **freezes**
+If an execution halts midway through a multi-step task:

+- the final state is frozen
-- The final state is recorded deterministically
+- the execution outcome is recorded deterministically
-- The execution is surfaced for inspection
+- the system surfaces the halted state for inspection

 This is intentional.

 Automatic rollback of arbitrary external systems is:
-- Non-deterministic
+- domain-specific
-- Domain-specific
+- non-deterministic
-- Often unsafe
+- often unsafe

-AgenWatch's philosophy is:
+AgenWatch’s philosophy is:

-> **Freeze and alert, not guess and undo.**
+> **Freeze and alert — do not guess and undo.**

-Rollback orchestration belongs in higher-level, domain-aware tooling — not the kernel.
+Rollback orchestration belongs in higher-level, domain-aware systems.

 ---

-## Kernel vs SDK Boundary
+## 6. Kernel vs SDK Boundary

-AgenWatch strictly separates concerns.
+AgenWatch enforces a strict separation of concerns.

 ### Kernel (Internal, Unstable)
-- Execution loop
+- execution loop
-- Budget enforcement
+- budget enforcement
-- Retry logic
+- retry and idempotency logic
-- Circuit breakers
+- circuit breakers
-- Deterministic replay machinery
+- deterministic replay machinery

 ### SDK (Public, Stable)
 - `Agent`
 - `@tool`
 - `ExecutionResult`
-- Streaming interface
+- streaming interface
 - LLM provider adapters

 The kernel is not exposed.
 Users cannot bypass or modify enforcement logic.

-This boundary is enforced in code and packaging.
+This boundary is enforced in code, packaging, and public exports.

 ---

-## Streaming & Observability
+## 7. Streaming & Inspection

-Streaming events are emitted **as a side-channel**.
+AgenWatch emits execution events as a **side-channel**.

-Important properties:
+Important characteristics:
-- Streaming does not affect execution
+- streaming does not affect execution
-- Consumers can disconnect safely
+- consumers can disconnect safely
-- Event order is guaranteed
+- event order is guaranteed
-- Event payloads are informational, not authoritative
+- payloads are informational, not authoritative

-Observability exists to **explain what happened**, not to control what happens.
+Streaming exists to **explain what happened**, not to control what happens.

 ---

-## Positioning
+## 8. Positioning

-AgenWatch is not an agent framework.
+AgenWatch is **not** an agent framework.

-It is a **runtime enforcement layer** that can sit underneath:
+It is a **runtime enforcement layer** that can sit beneath:
 - LangChain
 - CrewAI
+- LangGraph
-- Custom orchestration systems
+- custom orchestration systems

-Think of AgenWatch as the **execution kernel**, not the application layer.
+Those systems handle *what* an agent should do.
+AgenWatch governs *whether* it is allowed to continue.

 ---

-## Non-Goals (By Design)
+## 9. Non-Goals (By Design)

-AgenWatch does NOT aim to:
+AgenWatch does not attempt to:
-- Provide domain-specific tools
+- provide domain-specific tools
-- Replace agent frameworks
+- replace agent frameworks
-- Automatically compensate or rollback side effects
+- automatically roll back side effects
+- sandbox the operating system
-- Optimize prompts or reasoning quality
+- optimize prompts or reasoning quality

-Those belong elsewhere.
+These concerns belong outside the kernel.

 ---

-## Current Status
+## 10. Current Scope & Status

-- Version: v0.1.0
+- Version: **v0.1.0**
-- Guarantees: Budget, iteration, determinism, replay safety
-- Scope: Single-agent, single-process execution
+- Scope: single-agent, single-process execution
+- Guarantees:
+  - runtime budget enforcement
+  - iteration limits
+  - deterministic termination
+  - replay-safe inspection
+- Stability:
-- Stability: Kernel semantics are stable; APIs are intentionally minimal
+  - kernel semantics are stable
+  - public API is minimal and intentionally frozen

 ---

 ## Closing Principle

-> *Agents fail in production not because they are dumb, but because they are ungoverned.*
+> *Agents fail in production not because they are unintelligent,
+> but because they are ungoverned.*

 AgenWatch exists to make agent execution **bounded, inspectable, and enforceable**.